|

 On the existing A3

-assembly printed circuit board, cut one of the two leads of the
+assembly printed circuit board, cut one of

-following resistors and lift up their end so that the cut off lead no
+following resistors and lift up their end so

 longer makes contact: